 Low FODMAP Tropical Coconut Oatmeal Cookies

-These Low FODMAP Tropical Coconut Oatmeal Cookies are quick and easy to make and combine brown sugar, butter, fiber-rich oats, coconut, dried papaya, lime zest, orange juice and optional dried pineapple (more on that later).
+These Low FODMAP Tropical Coconut Oatmeal Cookies are quick and easy to make and combine brown sugar, butter, fiber-rich oats, coconut, dried papaya, lime zest, orange juice and dried pineapple.
 They are sweet, fruity, chewy, easy to make, and a nice addition to your low FODMAP cookie repertoire.

 Low FODMAP Serving Size Info: makes 18 cookies; 18 servings; 1 cookie per serving